firebase/flutterfire/docs/cloud-messaging/first-message.md

 ## Handling Interaction

-Since notifications are a visible cue, it is common for users to interact with it (by pressing them).
+Since notifications are a visible cue, it is common for users to interact with them (by pressing them).
 The default behavior on both Android & iOS is to open the application.
-If the application is terminated it will be started, if it is in the background it will be brought to the foreground.
+If the application is terminated, it will be started, and if it is in the background, it will be brought to the foreground.

-Depending on the content of a notification, you may wish to handle the users interaction when the application opens.
-For example, if a new chat message is sent via a notification and the user presses it, you may want to open the specific conversation when the application opens.
+Depending on the content of a notification, you may wish to handle the user's interaction when the application opens.
+For example, if a new chat message is sent using a notification and the user presses it, you may want to open the specific conversation when the application opens.

 The `firebase-messaging` package provides two ways to handle this interaction:

-1. `getInitialMessage()`: If the application is opened from a terminated state a `Future` containing a `RemoteMessage` will be returned.
+1. `getInitialMessage()`: If the application is opened from a terminated state, this method returns a `Future` containing a `RemoteMessage`.
 Once consumed, the `RemoteMessage` will be removed.
 2. `onMessageOpenedApp`: A `Stream` which posts a `RemoteMessage` when the application is opened from a background state.

-It is recommended that both scenarios are handled to ensure a smooth UX for your users.
+To ensure a smooth UX for your users, you should handle both scenarios.
 The code example below outlines how this can be achieved:

 ```dart